Justinmemphis/Justinmemphis.github.io/tracking.md

 - Summary - ************************************************************************ this is 72 characters

+5. 09/21/22:
+ - Summary - add stack overflow profile link to bottom of page

 4. 09/07/22:
  - Summary - update stock quote webpage screenshot to show charting